Summary: in this tutorial, you will learn how to calculate a cumulative distribution of a value in a set of values by using the Oracle CUME_DIST()

 Here is the result:

-function over the partition example
+Using Oracle CUME_DIST() function over partition example

 The following statement calculates the sales percentile for each salesman in 2016 and 2017.